KobayashiComputing/DailyDues/manual.md

     - Indicates which is the 'current' view
 - The 'Task' Menu
     - New: Create a new task
+        - Displays a new window to enter the options for a new task
+        - An error results if you try to change the name to a name that is already used
+        - The task is saved to the database and added to the display immediately
+        - It's best to use the calendar to pick the date for the next reset, and then modify it manually if needed, keeping the correct format
+        - Canceling the window results in no new task being created
     - Edit: Modify user-selectable task properties
+        - Displays a new window to edit the options of the selected task
+        - An error results if you try to change the name to a name that is already used
+        - The task's database entry and the button display are updated immediately
+        - It's best to use the calendar to pick the date for the next reset, and then modify it manually if needed, keeping the correct format
+        - Canceling the window results in no changes to the selecte task
     - Finish: Mark a task as finished for the current reset period
     - Delete: Completely removes a task from the database
+        - NOTE: deletion happens immediately upon confirmation and is not recoverable!
 - The 'Help' Menu
     - User Guide: This user manual (eventually)
     - About: Provides information about the app, the database, and some current settings